 Washington Times: It is remarkable how quickly discussions about Iran's pursuit of nuclear weapons turn to Israel.
 "Well," worriers are reassured, "Israel will never permit Iran to go nuclear.
 Remember Osirak?"

 New York Times: The American and European drive to rebuke Iran over its nuclear activities ran into new difficulties on Monday, raising doubts about whether the International Atomic Energy Agency would quickly refer Iran to the United Nations Security Council for possible punitive action, European diplomats said.

-Iran Focus: Brussels, Jan.
-17 Belgium and Denmark called on Tuesday for Irans nuclear file to be sent to the United Nations Security Council because of Tehrans decision to resume nuclear enrichment-related activities.
+Iran Focus: London, Jan.
+23 United States Secretary of State Condoleezza Rice and Italian Foreign Minister Gianfranco Fini called on Monday for Irans nuclear file to be referred to the United Nations Security Council.

 Iran Focus: Tehran, Iran, Jan.
 23 Irans former President Ayatollah Ali Akbar Hashemi Rafsanjani told radical Iraqi Shiite cleric Moqtada Sadr on Monday that the goals of United States-led forces in Iraq were against the demands of the Iraqi people.